Decomposing Natural Logic Inferences in Neural NLI: Experimental Setup

-\paragraph{Accuracy and Selectivity} Naively, a strong accuracy on the probing test set may be understood to indicate strong presence of the target features within the learned representations, but there has been much discussion about whether this evidence is compelling on its own.
+The complexities are represented and controlled as follows: For linear models, we follow \citet{pareto} in using the nuclear norm of the linear transformation matrix as the approximate measure of complexity, as it is a continuous approximation of the transformation matrix rank.
+Naively, a strong accuracy on the probing test set may be understood to indicate strong presence of the target features within the learned representations, but there has been much discussion about whether this evidence is compelling on its own.
 In fact, certain probing experiments have found the same accuracy scores for random representations \cite{zhangbowman}, indicating that high accuracy scores are meaningless in isolation. \citet{hewitt-liang} describe this as a dichotomy between the representation's encoding of the target features and the probe's capacity for \emph{memorization}, and propose the use of the \emph{selectivity} measure to always place the probe accuracy in the context of a controlled probing task with shuffled labels on the same vector representations.
 For each fully trained probe, we report both the test accuracy and the \emph{selectivity} measure: tracking the selectivity ensures that we are not using a probe that is complex enough to be \emph{overly expressive} to the point of having the capacity to overfit the randomised control training set.

-\paragraph{Control Task} The \emph{selectivity} score is calculated with respect to a \emph{control task}.
-At its core, this is just a balanced random relabelling of the auxiliary data, but \cite{hewitt-liang} advocate for more targeted control tasks with respect to the features in question and a hypothesis about the model's possible capacity for \emph{memorization}.
-For example, in their control task for POS tagging, they assign the same label to each instance of a word's surface form (``word type") to account for possible lexical memorization.
-By construction, our context monotonicity classification task is much more context-dependant and balanced: a given $X$ insertion will occur about as often in upward and downward monotone contexts, making it harder for a probe to exploit meaningless heuristics, such as associating a given word with a context monotonicity label.
+The \emph{selectivity} score is calculated with respect to a \emph{control task}.
+At its core, this is just a balanced random relabelling of the auxiliary data, but \citet{hewitt-liang} advocate for more targeted control tasks with respect to the features in question and a hypothesis about the model's possible capacity for \emph{memorization}.
 For the lexical relation classification control task, we assign a shared random label for all identical insertion pairs, regardless of context.
+Thus, a probe which is expressive enough to "memorize" individual labels of word pairs would attain high accuracy on this control task.
+Analogously, the context monotonicity classification control tasks assigns shared random labels to identical contexts.